filakhtov/gentoo-use-docs/sys-apps/findutils.md

 This flag should only be ever toggled system-wide, e.g. as part of the SELinux-enabled Portage profile.

 ### static
-Append the `-static` option to the `LDFLAGS` variable for the duration of a build.
+Append the `-pthread` option to the compiler flags variable and the `-static` option to the `LDFLAGS` variable for the duration of a build.
 Build and install a statically linked `find` and `xargs` binaries.

 It is safe to disable the flag, unless there is an explicit need for static binaries.